Clinical Dating Guide

 Situationships offer the illusion of intimacy without the safety of commitment.
 Explore the psychological mechanisms that keep you trapped in the 'almost' zone and how to demand what you truly deserve.

 It is the defining romantic plague of our generation: the "situationship."
-You spend time together, you share deep emotional vulnerabilities, you meet their friends, and you act like a couple in every conceivable way—except you have no title, no defined future, and no true security.
-When you try to clarify the relationship, you are met with, "I'm just not ready for a label right now, let's just see where things go."
+You spend time together, share deep emotional vulnerabilities, integrate into each other's social circles, and act like a couple in every conceivable way—except you have no title, no defined future, and no true security.
+When you try to clarify the relationship, you are met with the classic deflection: "I'm just not ready for a label right now, let's just see where things go."

 The Illusion of Low Stakes